EvergineTeam/EvergineE2ETests-Workshop/README.md

 - Activate TestMode before executing the tests.

-## 5. Add auto execution of server for tests
+## 5. Add Auto Execution of Server for Tests

 - Modify the playwright configuration to automatically execute the application server if it is not already running.

+## 6. Add Continuous Integration Pipeline

+- Add CI pipeline to run the end-to-end tests in Azure DevOps